segeeslice/discord-wordle-bot/README.md

 1. From there, the Discord bot will "log in" as its own user where it'll listen for commands, etc.

+### Making Changes

+This repo follows the [Sapphire documentation](https://www.sapphirejs.dev/docs/General/Welcome), which should be referenced for information on how everything works.
+At the time of writing, nothing special has been done that requires documentation outside of what's given in Sapphire's official page.

+Some useful notes to keep in mind:

+- Events, commands, etc. are added **automatically** based on **directory**
+    - e.g. all commands must be found under `src/commands` and are found automatically in this way
+    - For this reason, `package.json` *must* have an accurate "main" field.
+This is how it finds the directories

 ### Deployment

 As long as it can log in, it can do all its necessary processing.
 As such,